Categories

 Drawing general principles from these cases is difficult.
 At the very least, these cases show that employees should not assume that courts will understand why an employer’s practice might affect “terms, conditions, or privileges of employment.”
 42 U.S.C. § 2000e-2(a)(1).
 Therefore, whenever employees advocate for diversity, equity, and inclusion, they should continue to be specific about what practices they are challenging and articulate how it affects them in the workplace.
 Unless and until employers stop retaliating or courts start to realize a less restrictive vision of Title VII, it falls to courageous employees and creative lawyers to connect the dots between objectionable employer behavior and the law.

 If you have experienced discrimination or retaliation, you should consult with an attorney to determine what your legal options are.
-Sanford Heisler Sharp has experienced employment discrimination and retaliation lawyers in New York, Washington, DC, San Francisco, San Diego, Tennessee, and Baltimore.
+Sanford Heisler Sharp McKnight has experienced employment discrimination and retaliation lawyers in New York, Washington, DC, San Francisco, Palo Alto, San Diego, and Tennessee.

 Footnotes